Glossary

 Nizozemsko: (Czech.) the Netherlands.

-NJ: 1: Scott Catalog Number prefix for Occupation Postage
+NJ: 1: Scott Catalog Number prefix for Occupation Postage Due.
+2: USPS abbreviation for New Jersey.

 N'Jork: New York, pre-adhesive postmark.